-This shockingly simple Italian potato gnocchi recipe uses a surprising shortcut to avoid the problems of getting the potato-to-flour ratio correct.
+This shockingly simple Italian potato gnocchi recipe uses a surprising shortcut (instant potato flakes) to avoid the problems of getting the potato-to-flour ratio correct.

 If there is too little flour, the gnocchi might disintegrate completely in the pot during cooking, leaving you with nothing but starchy water.
 If there is too much flour, on the other hand, they can turn out too dense and hard.
 But not with this recipe!
 Double, triple, or quadruple it with good results.